transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-advanced.md

 - Sort runs by `eval/accuracy`.
 - Inspect the top performers to see which combination might be best.
 - Use that configuration as the basis for a more focused search if needed.

-> **Image placeholder:** scatter or parallel-coordinates plot showing how metrics vary with multiple parameters.

----

 ### Tips and next steps